Haven Healthcare: 2020

 In May 2020, CEO Atul Gawande announced that he was leaving the company.
 COO Mitch Betses took over the day-to-day operations while the company looked for a new CEO.

 Disbanded in 2021

-On January 4, 2021, Haven announced, via a change to its website to a single page that announced it will "end its independent operations at the end of February 2021."
-Haven's website as it appeared on 23 December 2020.
+On January 4, 2021, Haven changed its website to a single page announcing that it would "end its independent operations at the end of February 2021."

-Haven's website was truncated to a three-paragraph message that reads:
+The full three-paragraph message read: